-The SACK MUST contain the Cumulative TSN Ack, Advertised Receiver Window Credit (a\rwnd), Number of Gap Ack Blocks, and Number of Duplicate TSNs fields.
+The SACK chunk MUST contain the Cumulative TSN Ack, Advertised Receiver Window Credit (a\rwnd), Number of Gap Ack Blocks, and Number of Duplicate TSNs fields.

-By definition, the value of the Cumulative TSN Ack parameter is the last TSN received before a break in the sequence of received TSNs occurs; the next TSN value following this one has not yet been received at the endpoint sending the SACK.
+By definition, the value of the Cumulative TSN Ack parameter is the last TSN received before a break in the sequence of received TSNs occurs; the next TSN value following this one has not yet been received at the endpoint sending the SACK chunk.
 This parameter therefore acknowledges receipt of all TSNs less than or equal to its value.

-The handling of a\rwnd by the receiver of the SACK is discussed in detail in Section 6.2.1.
+The handling of a\rwnd by the receiver of the SACK chunk is discussed in detail in Section 6.2.1.

-The SACK also contains zero or more Gap Ack Blocks.
+The SACK chunk also contains zero or more Gap Ack Blocks.
 Each Gap Ack Block acknowledges a subsequence of TSNs received following a break in the sequence of received TSNs.
+The Gap Ack Blocks SHOULD be isolated.
+This means that the TSN just before each Gap Ack Block and the TSN just after each Gap Ack Block have not been received.
 By definition, all TSNs acknowledged by Gap Ack Blocks are greater than the value of the Cumulative TSN Ack.

-Set to all '0's on transmit and ignored on receipt.
+All set to 0 on transmit and ignored on receipt.